Social ecological model: Exosystem

 The exosystem defines the larger social system in which the child does not directly function.
-The structures in this layer impact the child's development by interacting with some structure in his/her microsystem.
+The structures in this layer impacts the child's development by interacting with some structure in their microsystem.
 Parent workplace schedules or community-based family resources are examples.
 The child may not be directly involved at this level, but they do feel the positive or negative force involved with the interaction with their own system.
 The main exosystems that indirectly influence youth through their family include: school and peers, parents' workplace, family social networks and neighborhood community contexts, local politics and industry.
 Exosystems can be empowering (example: a high quality child-care program that benefits the entire family) or they can be degrading (example: excessive stress at work impacts the entire family).
 Furthermore, absence from a system makes it no less powerful in a life.
 For example, many children realise the stress of their parent's workplaces without ever physically being in these places.